 How to Calculate Die Yield?

-The following steps outline how to calculate the Die Yield using the given formula:
+The following steps outline how to estimate good dies per wafer using the formula above:

 Example Problem:

-Use the following variables as an example problem to test your knowledge:
+Use the following values as an example problem to test your knowledge: